Introduction

 Clicking the double arrows will extend the window, revealing additional flight information fields.

-The green "Informational Context Arrows" open sub-menus providing additional configuration options.
+The green "Informational Context Arrows" open sub-menus which provide additional configuration options.

-The "Dest" (destination) field is mandatory for flight creation, and allows a user to enter the ICAO or IATA identifier for the destination station.
+The "Dest" (destination) field allows a user to enter the ICAO or IATA identifier for the destination station.
 The identifier can be entered either in the ICAO or IATA format, but if entered in the IATA format, it will be converted and displayed in the ICAO format.
-This information must be entered before generating a flight plan.
+This information must be entered before generating a Flight Plan.

 Select the green context arrow beside the field to enter an ATC item10a and an ATC item10b value.